 While green cards can be obtained through family, investment, refugee status, and other special conditions, green cards can also be obtained through employment.
-Here's more information about different types of green cards, and how to receive a green card through employment.
+Here's more information about the different types of green cards and how to receive a green card through employment.

 Types of Employment-Based Green Cards